hono250/6.1040-final-backend/weekly-meeting-notes/nov-18.md

 ---

-### Issues
+### Questions

-- a
+- How should we filter our recipes in the concept? (or would it be in some for loop in the sync)
+- Thoughts / Opinions on UI

 ---

 ### Plans & Decisions

 - Follow development plan and have a bare bones working app
 ---

 ### Additional Notes